-Why and how did you receive this Rundfunkbeitrag letter at home?
+Why and how did you receive this Rundfunkbeitrag letter?

 This German TV tax has been issued by the government in 2013 to replace an older rule that stated that only owners of radio and TV sets should pay any kind of fees.
 This older rule was hard to apply since it was practically very difficult to check whether or not it was the case for any given individual.
 Many people lied and got away with it since agents were not legally allowed to come into your home.

-The Beitragsservice is a public institution with access to public resources.
-When registering yourself at the Bürgeramt with the Anmeldung, it was able to access your data and send you a letter.
+- How they found you: The Beitragsservice is a public institution with access to public resources.
+When registering at the Bürgeramt with the Anmeldung, it was able to access your data and send you a letter.

 Which courses of action can you take?

-The most obvious decision is submit to what is after all an institutionalized TV tax in Germany.
+The most obvious decision is submit to what is, after all, an institutionalized TV tax in Germany.
 A law has been passed and it applies to all German residents, regardless of their nationality.
 You can register or submit your account details online on the official website.
 Read below how to proceed.